Stuycs-K/final-project-10-chen-matthew/WORKLOG.md

 -completed first 3 sections of `PRESENTATION.md`
 -will reformat with math font and formatting later -will also write a custom bitset to speed up `crack_message`

+### 6/8 At home
+-fixed some small bugs in `crack_message` with index bounding -revised and reorganized `PRESENTATION.MD`
+-included LaTeX formatting to the math expressions